askac/pcm41_carplay_fullscreen/README.md

 It should also work on Bentley POG24 MU.<br>

 You have to install JDK 1.8 for compiling.<br>
-Also you need prepare lsd.jxe from /ifs/lsd.jxe and convert it to jar.<br>
+Also you need lsd.jxe from /ifs/lsd.jxe and convert it to jar.<br>
 (There are some projects jxe2jar on github doing this. e.g. [https://github.com/spacemeowx2/jxe2jar](https://github.com/spacemeowx2/jxe2jar))

 Compile it by using compile.sh<br>